liuyinz/consult-todo/README.md

 (use-package consult-todo :demand t)
 ```

+- `consult-todo`: Jump to hl-todo keywords in current buffer.

+- `consult-todo-all`: Jump to hl-todo keywords in all live buffers.

 ## Customization

 - `consult-todo-narrow-alist`: Mapping of narrows and keywords, if it's nil, use default value below instead.